sagarkarki136/All-simple-projects/README.md

 ## 5.Emotion Recognition:
  - This project is built for recognising the emotion through image or videos.
 The models in this project are trained on FER2013 data set.

- - Modules : Tensorflow, Keras
+ - Dependencies :Python 3.6.9,Numpy,Matplotlib ,Tensorflow, Keras

- - Models tried: Inception, Resnet
+ - Models tried: InceptionResNet, ResNet

  - Results and further scope: The results rae not that facinating ,58% on test, the data set used is from FER2013 and I suppose it will definetly perform very well once I have more data and better augmentations implemented along with obviously Ensemble and hyper parameter tuning of the models(I am thinking of efficient nets:) )